prosperhabada/personal-website/content/about/index.md

 I'm currently pursuing my Master's Degree in Education, Leadership in Learning - Global Perspective focus at the [University of Prince Edward Island](https://www.upei.ca/) in Canada.

-Here are a few tech stacks I've been working with recently: